mammadmammadli/coding-challenge-spacex/README.md

 3. Present 1 of the flickr pictures in a page (pick any launch with at least 4 flickr -> original pictures, some launches have none)
 4. Add a way to switch to the next picture
 5. Add a way to switch to a random picture
+6. Make sure the app looks good on both mobile and desktop

 ## Report
 Finally, send an e-mail to me with a link to your Git repo.
 In case you wanna keep it private, add me (ripern) as a collaborator temporarily.